What costs surprise tenants who become buyers?

 3. VvE contribution: Are you buying an apartment?
 Then you pay monthly to the Owners Association.
 In 2026, these contributions rose sharply (an average of €200 - €350 per month) because VVEs are legally obliged to save more for sustainability and major maintenance.

-Cost overview: Tenant vs buyer (Annual estimate 2026)
+Cost overview: tenant vs buyer (Annual estimate 2026)

 The 'Modernization urge' and sustainability